HARTLabGroup/WSBxClimate/README.md

-# *Code for: *
+# *Code for:*

 ## Description of the project

-This repository contains all code for **.
+This repository contains all code for \*\*.

 ## Organization of the project

 The project has the following structure:

--   [Code](https://github.com/HARTLabGroup/AspenHabitat/tree/base/Code): All code written for this project
+-   Code: All code written for this project

-    -   [AspenHabitat-Highlights.Rmd](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-Highlights.Rmd): An R markdown file that generates a Microsoft Word document wit the project highlights.

-    -   [AspenHabitat-Highlights.docx](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-Highlights.docx): A Microsoft Word document wit the project highlights.

-    -   [AspenHabitat-MainText.Rmd](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-MainText.Rmd): An R markdown file with most of the R code.
-This file also generates a Microsoft Word document with the main text of the manuscript.

-    -   [AspenHabitat-MainText.docx](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-MainText.docx): A Microsoft Word document with the main text of the manuscript.

-    -   [AspenHabitat-Supplement.Rmd](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-Supplement.Rmd): An R markdown with code for some supplemental analyses.

-    -   [AspenHabitat-Supplement.docx](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-Supplement.docx): A Microsoft Word document with supplemental figures and tables.

-    -   [GIDS-Downscaling-SJH.R](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/GIDS-Downscaling-SJH.R): An R file that performs a multi-step procedure that spatially downscales gridded climate data using GIDS (Gradient and Inverse Distance-Squared) of Nalder and Wein (1998) and Flint and Flint (2012).
-It was lightly modified from code written by Rodman et al. (2020).

-    -   [Template.docx](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/Template.docx): A Microsoft Word document used to a style template for generating AspenHabitatModelling.docx
+    -   Template.docx: A Microsoft Word document used to a style template for generating the main text file.

-    -   [references.bib](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/references.bib): A BibTeX file containing all information for all references used in the project
+    -   references.bib: A BibTeX file containing all information for all references used in the project

--   [Documents](https://github.com/HARTLabGroup/AspenHabitat/tree/base/Documents): All code written for this project

-    -   [ODMAP-Table.xlsx](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Documents/ODMAP-Table.xlsx): Documentation of the species distribution modeling methods used herein following standard protocols outlined by Zurell et al.
-        (2020)
-    -   [PredictorScreeningTable.xlsx](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Documents/PredictorScreeningTable.xlsx){.uri}: A table containing predictors screened for inclusion in the models.

--   Figures: Any figures that were not generated from the provided code

-    -   StudyArea.jpg: A map of the study area generated in [QGIS](https://www.qgis.org/).
+-   Documents:

 -   .gitignore

--   AspenHabitat.Rproj
+-   WSBxClimate.Rproj

 -   CITATION.cff